nicolasbonnici/cryptobot/README.md

 ### Available modes

 - "trade" to trade on candlesticks
-- "live" to live trade throught WebSocket
+- "live" to live trade through WebSocket
 - "backtest" to test a strategy for a given symbol pair and a period
 - "import" to import dataset from exchanges for a given symbol pair and a period